AntArst/Ant-s-Finance-App/PRIVACY_POLICY.md

 The App stores local preferences on your device, including:
 - Dashboard tile arrangement and order
 - User interface preferences

-### 2.3 Technical Information
-The App may collect minimal technical information necessary for app functionality:
-- Device storage access (for reading and writing CSV files)
-- File system access (for importing and exporting data)

 ## 3. How We Use Your Information